syl20bnr/spacemacs/README.md

 regular Emacs without Vim
 - **Lisp** (pink) - exclusive to `Spacemacs`, used to navigate Lisp code and modify it

+#### Base States

+_(I apologize in advance for the number of repetition of the word `state` in this section, but I encourage you to read again this section until you correctly grasp the concept of `base state` since it is an important concept in `Spacemacs`)_

+`Spacemacs` has a notion of `base state`.
+A `base state` is the state you are when leaving the `insert state`.

+The typical `base state` in Vim is the `normal state` and it is the only one.
+`Spacemacs` has more than one base state, here is the list:
+- normal
+- lisp

+This allows a coder of Lisp to completely replace the `normal state` by the `lisp state`.
+Indeed, once you fire up the `lisp state` you can just go back and forth between the `insert state` and the `lisp state`.

+Of course there is a rule to break this in order to be able to go back to the `normal state`.
+It is pretty simple:

+*When in a `base state`, `ESC` or `fd` will always set you back to the `normal state`.*

+So to go back to the `normal state` while in `lisp state` just hit `ESC` or `fd`.

 ### Evil leader